hpsaturn/hpsaturn.github.io/_posts/2023-12-19-espnowcam.md

 radio.init();
 ```

->[!TIP]
->This mode is very recommended to increase the performance, and also it reduces the noise and possible glitches.
+This mode is very recommended to increase the performance, and also it reduces the noise and possible glitches.

 ### Multi camera mode (N:1)